Skip to main content

 Technology Lifecycle Positioning

 Where a technology sits in its lifecycle — from bleeding edge to end of support — shapes every decision about adoption, architecture, and investment.
-This page brings together the core lifecycle positioning model with supporting deep-dive slides and real-world timeline examples.
+This focused deck moves from adoption foundations to the dual-curve target zone, then applies clear decision lenses to hardware, supply chain, and AI/ML examples.

 Loading presentation…